PramodKumarYadav/runwright/README.md

 - Dev/Tester adds/updates a test.
 - Tries to commit changes.
 - Pre-Commit git hook automatically runs `npx playwright test --only-changed` command to run tests.
-- Custom [state-reporter.js](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state-reporter.js) which is added in [playwright.config.ts](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/playwright.config.ts) file as a reporter, runs after the tests are finished running and updates the [state.json](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state.json) file with the affected test runs time.
+- Custom [state-reporter.js](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state-reporter.js) which is added in [playwright.config.ts](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/playwright.config.ts) file as a reporter, runs after the tests are finished; running and updating the [state.json](https://github.com/PramodKumarYadav/playwright-sandbox/blob/main/state.json) file with the affected test runs time.
-- The changes are commited (except the state.json file which is updated as a result of pre commit hook).
+- The changes staged at the time of running pre-commit hook are commited (except the state.json file which is updated as a result of pre-commit hook itself).
 - Post commit, a post-commit hook runs and commits the state.json file as well (skipping running of pre commit hooks again).

 ### Remote (on GitHub)
-- User provides a desired total run time (either pre-defined for pull-request triggers, to say 2 or 4 minutes or by giving manually if using a workflow dispatch workflow).
+- User provides a desired total run time (either pre-defined-and-hard-coded for pull-request/push triggers, to say 2 or 4 minutes or by giving manually, if using a workflow dispatch workflow).
-- Based on the above `input run time`, and the information in `state.json` file and this `runwright` action, workflow now have all the information to create dynamic runners as per test load.
+- Based on the above `input run time`, and the information in `state.json` file, `runwright` action have all the information to calculate minimum required runners as per test load.
-- The exact tests that needs to run on each runner are also received from the action and run on each runner.
+- The exact tests that needs to run on each runner are also calculate and received from the action to the caller workflow.
-- Each runner then creates a `blob report` for the tests that it has run.
+- Each runner then runs the tests in its scope and creates a `blob report` for the tests that it has run.
 - Once all runners are finished running tests, another job consolidates all the `blob reports` to create a consolidated `final test report`.
 - You can now verify if the total test run time was within your desired run time wishes.
 Your desired total run time should be always a little higher than your slowest tests, since that is your limiting factor.
 Tip: If you have very lengthy tests, try breaking them down into smaller atomic or partial integration tests.